daniel-trinh/ocremix/readme.md

 ## Configuration

 OAuth keys and Twitter Handles are stored in this file.
-The application_template.conf file has a few other things filled out already, but the OAuth keys and Twitter handles are intentionally missing.
+The application.conf file has a few other things filled out already, but the OAuth keys and Twitter handles are intentionally missing.